StackStorm/st2docs/docs/source/actions.rst

 To register a new action:

-1. Place it into the correct location. (i.e under pack's action folder)
+1. Place it into the pack content location.
 2. Tell the system that the action is available.

 The actions are grouped in :doc:`packs </packs>` and located at ``/opt/stackstorm/packs``